-We are pleased to announce the Fall 2015 opening of our new Center for Diversity and Inclusion, a dedicated space where we envision saliency in one’s identity will always be respected and where students will be able to find community building and congregation with peers of like or shared experience based on their cultural identity.
-Through innovative programming and a variety of resources we will seek to create regular opportunities in this space for cross-cultural dialogue.
+Fall 2015 marks the launch of our new Center for Diversity and Inclusion, a dedicated space where saliency in one’s identity will always be respected and where students will be able to find community building and congregation with peers of like or shared experience based on their cultural identity.
+Through innovative programming and a variety of resources we seek to create regular opportunities in this space for cross-cultural dialogue.

-The Assistant Director for Multicultural Student Recruitment and Program Development James Bland and Assistant Director of Student Activities Kyonna Withers work exclusively with students and campus groups to facilitate programming, ongoing support networks, and recruiting strategies to help grow diversity on campus.
-Bland and Withers advocate for often underrepresented students through these efforts.
+The Director of Multicultural Affairs Kyonna Withers works exclusively with students and campus groups to facilitate programming, ongoing support networks and recruiting strategies to help grow diversity on campus.
+Withers advocates for often underrepresented students through these efforts.

 International Month, Black History Month and Women’s History Month help initiate discussions and connections for students.
 Within these months, students feast on food from around the world, participate in fashion shows and examine differences and similarities through these and other experiences.

 Cultural Diversity Club hosts “Culture Week” which includes language and dance lessons, a cultural mixer and international dinner.

 The “Home Away from Home” program links international students to area families and couples to give both the students and family a deeper understanding of culture.
 Such care includes off-campus meals, trips to museums and concerts, advice and a welcome refuge from the residence halls.